 Lisa Hamalainen is a theatre artist dedicated to imaginative, immersive storytelling that takes us off the beaten track.
 By turns actor, director, indie producer and writer, she also translates Russian literature.
 Lisa shares her time between Manitoulin Island and Toronto.

-Elizabeth Reeder along with Amanda will join 4elements for the Animating the Archive project.
-While visiting Manitoulin Island from Scotland, she will host a writing workshop on July 13th 2014 where participants will get us writing and thinking.
-To register, click the classes button along the header of this page.
+Elizabeth Reeder also joined 4elements for the Animating the Archive project.
+While visiting Manitoulin Island from Scotland, she hosted a writing workshop in July of 2014.

 Michael Belmore joined 4e for a two-week residency as part of our Bonnie Blink project that brought together 8 artists, 23 physical and human geography students from Queen's University and two researchers.
 While students worked to examine the physical geography of our research site, and human geographers researched the cultural and social history(ies) of the place, the artists worked between the science and humanities disciplines.
 Michael created a number of site-specific installations as part of his research and as commentary on both the history of the site and the research process.
 He also worked closely with community members and primary students in workshops, talks and presentations.